mone/namespace-wrapper/README.md

 ## Usage ##

-The process requires node.js to run so be sure to have it installed on the used machine.
+The process requires node.js to run, be sure to have it installed on your machine.

-Install the requirejs using npm:
+Install the requirejs module using npm:
 ```
 npm install requirejs
 ```